heernaik014/Bioinformatics-Sequence-Analysis-Portfolio-/01_NCBI_GenBank_Retrieval/Q1_E_coli_Genome_Retrieval.md

 AGCTTTTCATTCTGACTGCAACGGGCAATATGTCTCTGTGTGGATTAAAAAAAGAGTGTCTGATAGCAG

 Retrieved Record
-Figure 1.
-Screenshot of NCBI record
+Figure 1. of NCBI record

 ## Key Finding
 The retrieved record corresponds to a circular bacterial genome of 4,641,652 bp with a GC content of 50.8%.
 The FASTA sequence can be used as input for downstream bioinformatics analyses such as genome annotation and gene prediction.